danilkuzin/EarthScienceFaultDetection/scripts/training_on_0_1_10/readme.md

 Experiment on training on region 0, 1, and 10 - Tibet Region 1 - Lopukangri and Region 2 - Muga Puruo and Region 10 - 141037
-and all labels available for them (at the moment of 25.05.2019)
+and all labels available for them (at the moment of 25.05.2019) Augmentation is made unconditionally as per commit 9b99029.

 The trained model is later used to build heatmaps for all available regions.
+For regions 0, 1, 3-10 heatmaps are built with stride 10, for region 2 heatmaps are built for both strides 5 and 10, for region 11 heatmaps built for stride 5.

 Training is done for 10 epochs.